trizen/Compression-Util/README.md

 It takes a single parameter, `$data`, representing the data string to be compressed.

-The function returns three values: `$literals`, which is an array-ref of uncompressed bytes, `$indices`, which contains the indices of the matched substrings, and `$lengths`, which holds the lengths of the matched substrings.
+The function returns three values: `$literals`, which is an array-ref of uncompressed bytes, `$indices`, which contains the indices of the matched sub-strings, and `$lengths`, which holds the lengths of the matched sub-strings.

 Lengths are limited to `255`.